quozd/awesome-dotnet/README.md

 ## JavaScript Engines

+* [ClearScript](https://clearscript.codeplex.com/) - A library that makes it easy to add scripting to your .NET applications.
+It currently supports JavaScript (via V8 and JScript) and VBScript.
 * [Edge.js](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, MacOS, and Linux
 * [Jint](https://github.com/sebastienros/jint) - JavaScript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET platform.
 * [Jurassic](https://github.com/paulbartrum/jurassic) - A implementation of the ECMAScript language and runtime.
 It aims to provide the best performing and most standards-compliant implementation of JavaScript for .NET.